MakeSchool-Tutorials/Git-GitHub-Intro/P1-Your-First-Repo/content.md

 slug: your-first-repo
 ---

-When using Git, each project get's its own *repository*.
+When using Git, each project gets its own *repository*.
 The repository (or *repo*) holds the project and its commits.
-Since Git is *distributed*, you general have a *local repository* and a *remote repository*.
+Since Git is *distributed*, you usually have a *local repository* and a *remote repository*.
 The local repository exists on your computer.
 The remote repository is usually hosted by a service such as [GitHub](https://www.github.com/).
 This means you'll still have a copy of your project if your computer goes missing or stops working.

 #Create a GitHub account